google/tarpc/README.md

 still be used, but their execution must be delegated to a thread.
 A common way to do that is to use `futures-cpupool`.

 The `listen` method returns the server handle and the server future.
-Running this future on a reactor core causes the server to serve incoming requests.
+The handle contains the bound address, and other functionality for manipulating a running server.Running this future on a reactor core causes the server to serve incoming requests.
 Having the future itself returned gives you the flexibility to run the server either using a reactor handle (`handle.spawn()`), or by running it on the reactor directly.
 Running the server future on a handle is useful if you might run multiple servers on the same reactor.
+Running it using `reactor.run()` directly is useful for blocking the thread until the server is done.
 After calling `listen` we need to run the server on a reactor core.
 The returned future will not resovle unless `handle.shutdown().shutdown()` is called.
 In this particular code snippet, it will run forever.
 Next is the command line interface in the `examples/future_cli` crate.

 ```rust
 extern crate clap;